ibehave-ibots/OurWebsite/consulting_analysis/README.md

 ### Installation and running the pipeline

+1. Setting environment variables.

+The pipeline needs credentials to access sciebo folder with consulting reports.
+Create a file named `.env` and set the environmental variables REPORT_USR and REPORT_PWD.

-1. Navigate the the path with `environment.yml`
+2. Installation of packages: Navigate the the path with `environment.yml`.

 ``` shell
 conda env create -f environment.yml
 conda activate consulting-analysis
 ```

-This installs all relevant libraries needed to run the pipeline
+This installs all relevant libraries needed to run the pipeline.

-2. Run the jupyter notebook titled `consulting_reports_pipeline.ipynb` using `consulting-analysis` kernel.
+3. Run the jupyter notebook titled `consulting_reports_pipeline.ipynb` using `consulting-analysis` kernel.